maiktreya/rental-scrapers/readme.md

 # 🏠 Rental Scrapers for Tenant Empowerment

 This project is designed to empower tenants and small-scale users by providing accessible scrapers for property listings on Airbnb and Idealista.
 With rising housing prices and unfair rental practices, access to data is crucial.
-This tool allows individuals to gather data on available properties without being subject to opaque and ad-based practices.
+This tool allows individuals to gather data on available properties without being subject to opaque and ad-based multipage lists.

 **Note:** This is not intended for corporate-scale use or to exploit property data on a large scale.
 The scrapers are built for **personal use**, focusing on the right to information for tenants.